-Old-age pension: 30% of the insured's average monthly earnings in the last three or five years (whichever is greater) plus 2% of average monthly earnings for each 12-month period of coverage exceeding 180 months is paid.
+Old-age pension: 30% of the insured's average monthly earnings in the last three or five years (whichever amount is greater) plus 2% of average monthly earnings for each 12-month period of coverage exceeding 180 months is paid.

-The minimum pension is 60% of the highest national legal minimum wage.
+The minimum pension is 60% of the highest regional minimum wage.

-The highest national legal monthly minimum wage is 4,000 francs.
+The highest regional monthly minimum wage is 4,000 BIF.

-The national legal minimum wage is adjusted by ministerial ordinance.
-(The last adjustment was in 1988.)
+The regional minimum wage is adjusted by ministerial ordinance.